-Trent Lott is a BPC senior fellow, and he co-chairs its Commission on Political Reform and Energy Project.
-In 2007, Lott left Congress, where he worked on behalf of the people of the state of Mississippi for 35 years.
+Former Senate Majority Leader Trent Lott is a BPC senior fellow and co-chairs its Commission on Political Reform and Energy Project.
+He represented the state of Mississippi in the Senate from 1989 to 2007.